WebBluetoothCG/web-bluetooth/data-filters-explainer.md

 navigator.bluetooth.requestDevice({ filters: [{ serviceData }] });
 ```

-Developers can also provide some data prefix that will filter manufacturer data
+Developers can also provide a data prefix that will filter manufacturer data
 and service data from devices that start with it.
 Examples below show you how to filter Bluetooth devices from Google company with
 manufacturer data bytes that start with `[0x01, 0x02]`.